syncfusion-content/xamarin.android-docs/xamarin-android/SfCheckBox/Visual-Customization.md

 ![](Images/StateColor.png)

-## Setting appearance of caption text
+## Setting caption text appearance
-You can customize the display text appearance of `SfCheckBox` control using the following properties:
+You can customize the display text appearance of the `SfCheckBox` control using the following properties:

 * `SetTextColor`: Changes the color of the text.
 * `TextAlignment`: Changes the horizontal alignment of the caption text.